drakkan/sftpgo/docs/service.md

 # install the default configuration file, edit it if required
 sudo cp sftpgo.json /usr/local/opt/sftpgo/etc/
 # install static files and templates for the web UI
-sudo cp -r static templates /usr/local/opt/sftpgo/usr/share/
+sudo cp -r static templates openapi /usr/local/opt/sftpgo/usr/share/
 # initialize the configured data provider
 # if you want to use MySQL or PostgreSQL you need to create the configured database before running the initprovider command
 sudo /usr/local/opt/sftpgo/bin/sftpgo initprovider -c /usr/local/opt/sftpgo/etc/